Sender Policy Framework: Deployment

 In April 2007, BITS, a division of the Financial Services Roundtable, published email security recommendations for its members including SPF deployment.
 In 2008, the Messaging Anti-Abuse Working Group (MAAWG) published a paper about email authentication covering SPF, Sender ID, and DomainKeys Identified Mail (DKIM).
 In their "Sender Best Communication Practices" the MAAWG stated: "At the very least, senders should incorporate SPF records for their mailing domains".
 In 2015, the Messaging Anti-Abuse Working Group (MAAWG) revised a paper about email authentication covering SPF, DomainKeys Identified Mail (DKIM), and DMARC (DMARC).
 In their revised "Sender Best Communication Practices" the MAAWG stated: "Authentication supports transparency by further identifying the sender(s) of a message, while also contributing to the reduction or elimination of spoofed and forged addresses".

+From February 1, 2024, Google requires SPF or DKIM for all domains sending emails to Gmail accounts.
+Bulk senders (5000+ emails per day) are required to have SPF, DKIM, and DMARC setup for their domains.